cla-cif/english-with-claudia/README.md

 -   #### Returning Visitor Goals

 1. As a Returning Visitor, I want to find information, prices, conditions and timetables always up-to-date.
           a.
-Information in the thrid from the top text-area of the "Services section" will be kept updated as well as the "about me" section and anything else susceptible to change.
+Information in the third from the top text-area of the "Services section" will be kept updated as well as the "about me" section and anything else susceptible to change.

 2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
           a.
 The "Contact me" link is available in the nav bar section and takes the user to the form area in the "Contact me" section.